ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 - Chirp.db - The Chrip Database is responsible for handling and managing data storage

-Initially the Users sends a HTTP head-request to the Chirp.web server
+Initially the Users sends a HTTP head-request to the Chirp.web server Chirp.web responds with 200 OK, which means that the server is reachable for the client.

+When the user requests the homepage ("/")

 ## Process